Justin-Bento/odin-recipes/README.md

 - Hardly comment code

-- Rely on the internet too much when forgetting syntax.
+- Rely on the internet and auto-complete too much when forgetting syntax.

 - Copy and paste old code without understanding it's original purpose.